 CUT at 45 Park Lane

 This glitzy steakhouse is the first London foray for A-list US chef Wolfgang Puck, who rose to fame with Beverley Hills hotspot Spago.
 It’s part of Art Deco hotel 45 Park Lane, which belongs to the Dorchester Collection, and the décor is fittingly chic – all polished floors and leather banquettes, with Damien Hirst artworks adorning the walls.
-This Thanksgiving, guests can enjoy a special menu of dishes designed by executive chef Elliott Grover, with input from Puck himself.
-Highlights will include a lobster ‘Louis’ cocktail with avocado and horseradish panna cotta, Norfolk Bronze turkey with cornbread stuffing, a champagne risotto with parmesan and white truffle, and a key lime pie dessert.
+This Thanksgiving, guests can enjoy a special menu including a Dorset crab and lobster ‘Louis’ cocktail with avocado and horseradish panna cotta, Norfolk Bronze turkey with cornbread stuffing and cranberry compote, sweet potato with torched marshmallows, and a key lime pie dessert.
 Diners will also have the option of dining on the terrace, which is overlooked by the trees of Hyde Park.

 Celebrating all things Ameri-Talian, Bunga Bunga’s immersive Thanksgiving Secret Supperclub Show will bring an all-singing, all-dancing dose of excitement to Covent Garden this Thanksgiving – literally.
-While entertainers provide thrilling performances all night and into the early hours, sip on a Jacksgiving cocktail (Jack Daniel’s Tennessee Apple liqueur, honey syrup, topped with soda water and sparkling wine) and tuck into a delicious three course feast, featuring the likes of smoked cheese and speck arancini served with tomato sauce, with Bunga Bunga’s famed Metro Pizzas for mains – a whopping half a metre of pizza per person.
+While entertainers provide thrilling performances all night and into the early hours, sip on a Jack Daniel’s tipple (think Old No.7, Tennessee Apple Liqueur and Single Barrel Whiskey) before tucking into a delicious three course feast featuring the likes of cherry bocconcini mozzarella and Bunga Bunga’s famed Metro Pizzas for mains – a whopping half a metre of pizza per person.